NAME

 Creates the specified named pipes (FIFOs), or

-device nodes — character with c
+device nodes — character with c, block with

 OPTIONS

-=mode- chmod(1)-style file permissions to create
+-m,--mode=mode- chmod(1)-style file permissions to create

 fifos (device) as, rather than